AcalaNetwork/truffle-tutorials/DEX/README.md

       getSwapTargetAddress
         ✓ should not allow for the path to include a 0x0 address (50ms) ✓ should not allow supplyAmount to be 0
-        ✓ should revert for an incompatible path
+        ✓ should return 0 for an incompatible path
         ✓ should return a swap target amount (46ms) getSwapSupplyAmount
         ✓ should not allow an address in the path to be a 0x0 address (75ms) ✓ should not allow targetAmount to be 0
-        ✓ should revert for an incompatible path
+        ✓ should return 0 for an incompatible path
         ✓ should return the supply amount
       swapWithExactSupply
         ✓ should not allow path to contain a 0x0 address (161ms)